ItradeLQ/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

+Observe the following:
-- Observe ICMP Traffic
+- ICMP Traffic
-- Observe SSH Traffic
+- SSH Traffic
-- Observe DHCP Traffic
+- DHCP Traffic
-- Observe DNS Traffic
+- DNS Traffic
-- Observe RDP Traffic
+- RDP Traffic

 <h2>Actions and Observations</h2>

-1. For this demonstrations we will need to create two virtual machines using Microsoft Azure.
-One machine will use Ubuntu Linux, and the other will use Windows 10 as its operating system.
+1. In this demonstration two virtual machines will be created using Microsoft Azure.
+One Virtual Machine (VM) will use Ubuntu Linux, and the other Windows 10 as its operating system (OS).
 Both will have should have a minimum of a two-core virtual cpu, personally I went with four-cores.
 Once both is set-up, go ahead and login to the Windows 10 version.
 Download and Install [WireShark](https://www.wireshark.org/download.html).

 ![2023-01-18 10 44 12 coursecareers com 8c7c0e9793bb](https://user-images.githubusercontent.com/109401839/213242045-9299d76b-2631-4b63-818f-3a74a8a9b3ab.jpg)